sanghyun-son/bicubic_pytorch/README.md

 # bicubic-pytorch

 Image resizing is one of the essential operations in computer vision and image processing.
-While MATLAB's `imresize` function is used as a standard, implementations from other libraries (e.g., PIL, OpenCV, PyTorch, ...) are not consistent with the MATLAB, especially with a bicubic kernel.
+While MATLAB's `imresize` function is used as a standard, implementations from other libraries (e.g., PIL, OpenCV, PyTorch, ...) are not consistent with the MATLAB, especially for a bicubic kernel.
 The goal of this repository is to provide a **MATLAB-like bicubic interpolation** in a widely-used PyTorch framework.
 Any issues are welcomed to make it better!